NillionNetwork/nillion-docs/docs/quickstart.md

 # Developer Quickstart

-Get started with Nillion by writing your first Nada program, storing secrets, and computing on programs on the network.
+Start building on Nillion.
+This quickstart will walk you through

+1. Installing the Nillion SDK
+2. Setting up a developer environment with nillion-python-starter
+3. Running a local network (cluster of nodes)
+4. Writing your first Nada program
+5. Connecting to the network with NillionClient to store secrets, store programs, and compute on programs with stored secrets

 ## Install the Nillion SDK